ynishi2/sdl_core_guides/docs/bestpractice/1.1.Establish Session/index.md

 However, the SDL Standard Specification lacks definition for the following points:
 <ol>
   1 SDL App launching sequence of App side (especially RPC communication sequence) is not defined.<br>
-  2 The launch sequence for normal type SDL App is defined, while the launch sequence for MEDIA Type and NAVIGATION/PROJECTION Type are not.
+  2 The launch sequence for normal type SDL App is defined, while the launch sequence for MEDIA Type and NAVIGATION/PROJECTION Type are not.<br>
 </ol>
 Therefore, a misunderstanding might occur between App developers and HMI developers.
 The purpose of this document is to clarify the launch sequence of SDL Apps in order to be able to contribute to the SDL Ecosystem.